jamesrwoodruff/SpringBatchPrototypes/SpringBatchPrototype01/README.md

 A simple Spring Batch prototype to use as a starting template.

-Copied the Spring Batch Getting Started Guide presented here (code here) and pointed it to a local MySQL instance (instead of an embedded hsqldb db).
+Copied the Spring Batch Getting Started [Guide](https://spring.io/guides/gs/batch-processing/) (code [here](https://github.com/spring-guides/gs-batch-processing/tree/main/complete)) and pointed it to a local MySQL instance (instead of an embedded hsqldb).

 To enable that, I first created the meta tables described here.
 And followed the upgrade guide here.